 Final laboratory test

 3. acceptance of electrons, and increasing the oxidation number;

-4. donation of electrons, and decreasing the oxidation number;
+4. acceptance of electrons, and decreasing the oxidation number;

+Final laboratory test